GLP-1 Drugs Are Changing Everything—Not Just Your Waistline

 What’s making researchers genuinely excited—beyond the weight loss that dominates headlines—is the growing evidence that GLP-1 drugs affect far more than appetite and blood sugar.

-Heart disease.
-The SELECT trial, published in the New England Journal of Medicine, showed that semaglutide reduced major cardiovascular events—heart attacks, strokes, and cardiovascular death—by 20% in overweight or obese adults with existing heart disease, independent of diabetes status.
-This is a staggering finding.
-Heart disease is the world’s leading killer, and a 20% reduction in events is comparable to what statins achieve.
+Heart disease: The landmark SELECT trial, published directly in the New England Journal of Medicine (2023), proved that semaglutide reduced major cardiovascular events (heart attacks and strokes) by 20% in overweight adults with existing heart disease, entirely independent of diabetes status.
+This is a staggering finding comparable to the invention of statins.

-Kidney disease.
-The FLOW trial showed that semaglutide reduced the risk of kidney disease progression by 24% in people with type 2 diabetes and chronic kidney disease.
+Kidney disease: The FLOW trial showed that semaglutide reduced the risk of kidney disease progression by 24% in people with type 2 diabetes and chronic kidney disease.
 The results were so strong that the trial was stopped early.
-Kidney disease affects roughly 850 million people globally and currently has few effective treatments.

-Addiction.
-Perhaps the most surprising finding: early research and case reports suggest GLP-1 drugs may reduce cravings for alcohol, nicotine, and even opioids.
+Addiction: Perhaps the most surprising finding: early research and case reports suggest GLP-1 drugs may reduce cravings for alcohol, nicotine, and even opioids.
 The mechanism likely involves the brain’s reward pathways—the same dopamine circuits involved in appetite are implicated in addiction.
-Clinical trials are now underway to formally test this application.

 The Side Effects Nobody Instagrammed